Video Tutorial Recording Tips

 We highly recommend that you use Open Broadcast Software (OBS) to record your videos.
 It's a fantastic software which is completely free.
 We really discourage people from using Camtasia, as we've had all sorts of errors with it, such as a lot of corrupted files and slow render time, ultimately meaning we had to re-record a lot of videos.

 There are two main advantages to OBS (apart from the price):

 - It saves the data straight to the hard drive, so there's no render time.

 - The exported files are really light and easy to work with.

 We recommend using a minimum of 1920x1080 for resolution and 192 kbps for audio.

 Use a proper microphone; your videos will feel far more premium.
-We're using a Blue Yeti.
+We're using a Rode Podcasters.
 In the past, we've also used the Snowball too, which is pretty affordable.
 We enhance our audio using Adobe Audition, which can really help with noise reduction and cleanup.

 - Use a pop filter to eliminate unwanted clicks and mouth sounds.
 This will really make a huge difference.